Anna Leska: Air Transport Auxiliary

 She made her way to the United Kingdom via Romania and France, where she began her efforts to become a member of the British Air Transport Auxiliary (ATA).
 The ATA required at least 250 solo flying hours from applicants to be pilots but Leska was a newly qualified pilot when she flew in the Polish September campaign with only around 30 hours in her log book.
 She later said "of course, I lied and admitted to about 250 hours”.
 On 1 January 1941, after training and passing her exams, she became a Pilot Third Officer in the ranks of the Air Transport Auxiliary.
 She was the 28th woman accepted into the ATA, and the first Polish woman alongside Stefania Wojtulanis-Karpińska.
 From early 1941 she piloted aircraft from factories and repair shops to field airfields, and took part in flying equipment transfers.
 They often piloted bombers, delivering them from factory airfields to the airfields of bomber squadrons throughout the UK.
 "Most [women pilots] were English, 27 American, as well as Canadians, New Zealanders, South African pilots, a small number of Dutch women and only three of us Poles," recalled Stefania Wojtulanis-Karpińska, one of the first foreign women pilots in the ATA (the third Polish women pilot was Jadwiga Piłsudska, daughter of Józef Piłsudski, the Polish prime minister).
 Leska served in the ATA from 6 January 1941 until 30 November 1945, being promoted to Pilot First Officer.
-She was made a Flight Leader in spring of 1943 and oversaw eight women pilots, five Britsh, one Chilean, one Argentinian and one American.
+She was made a Flight Leader in spring of 1943 and oversaw eight women pilots, five British, one Chilean, one Argentinian and one American.
 During that time Leska was stationed at the ATA pools at both Hatfield and Hamble.
 She ferried 1,295 aircraft of 93 types, including flying boats and 557 Spitfires in a total of 1,241 flying hours.
 Along with other women pilots, Leska was photographed for publicity purposes, including a shot of her in the cockpit of a Spitfire at White Waltham taken by photographer Lee Miller which was published by British Vogue in June 1942.